 They connect one page to another, and your content gets more easily indexed.
 It also helps users travel between similar pages and look around content that is equally useful for them easily and quickly.

 4. Optimize Your Blog Structure

 A proper theme is the first thing you can switch to.
-Choose a fast, clean and SEO friendly WordPress theme which also has the lastest schema added to it.
+Choose a fast, clean, and SEO-friendly WordPress theme that has the latest schema added to it.

 Another thing you can keep an eye on is your font.
-In the case of long-form content, people will spend more time while reading so you need to make sure your font is readable and is not giving stress on their eyes.
+In the case of long-form content, people will spend more time reading, so you need to make sure your font is readable and does not stress their eyes.

 5. Optimize Your URLs

-Make your URLs SEO friendly by cutting unnecessary words form it.
+Make your URLs SEO-friendly by cutting unnecessary words.
 Before publishing your blog post, edit its URL and make it as short as possible.
 A maximum of 5 words would be a general rule of thumb.

 6. Target Long-Tail Keywords

 It is always recommended to start doing keyword research if you want more search traffic for your content.
 For long-form content targeting, long-tail keywords would be highly beneficial to rank for multiple keywords.

 Long-tail keywords are less competitive, easier to rank, and still drive targeted traffic.
 You should spend time finding long-tail keywords as it is one of the initial stages in any SEO strategy.